Here is some “wisdom” from yours truly. (Shared as closing remarks in a commencement speech to kids)

 But luck tends to favor the ones who aren’t looking for it and usually work the hardest at their goals.
 You might think of it as, “Hard work breeds luck.
 Luck breeds success.”

-So as you go on to the next stage in life remember this.
+As you go on to the next stage in life, try to remember this.

 “Nobody owes you anything, but if you understand this and you work hard, you will never feel the need to be jealous of who or what others are.
 You will probably have lots of people jealous of who or what you have become.”